KonstantinVVictoria/lightweightglobalstate/README.md

 ##### 5)**_State.removeProperty(<propertyName (string)>)_**

-Removes a property in the Global State.
+Removes a property from the Global State.

 **ex:**
 _import **State** from "@scythodemes/lightweightglobalstate"_